 Windows has the ability to adjust a variety of system settings to balance performance against things like battery life and how aggressively a PC’s cooling system works to keep heat under control.
 Thankfully, you can gain some control over your PC’s power settings to make sure that performance is being optimized, and if top performance is your primary objective, you can turn off most power-saving settings in favor of faster operations.

-Step 2: Depending on your system and whether you’ve adjusted your power plans in the past, you’ll see a list of plans under Preferred plans.
-You’re looking for the High-Performance plan, and if you don’t see it, then click on Show additional plans.
+Step 2: Depending on your system and whether you’ve adjusted your power plans in the past, you’ll see a list of plans under Preferred Plans.
+You’re looking for the High-Performance plan, and if you don’t see it, then click on Show Additional Plans.

-Step 3: Select High performance.
+Step 3: Select High Performance.
 This will adjust various settings to favor performance over battery life, meaning that if you’re using a notebook, it’s going to run for less time without being plugged in.

-Step 4: To gain more control over power settings, select Change plan settings and click Change advanced power settings.
+Step 4: To gain more control over power settings, select Change Plan Settings, and click Change Advanced Power Settings.
 Afterward, make sure High Performance (Active) is selected in the drop-down menu.
 You will be presented with a number of settings that you can adjust based on your given PC.

 We can’t guarantee that these tips will make your system run quickly enough to run today’s applications and operating systems.
 Before you go out and buy a brand-new PC, however, consider making a few hardware upgrades.
 Here are a few relatively easy and low-cost upgrades that can greatly extend a PC’s lifespan.

 If you can upgrade your computer’s RAM, then that can be one of the easiest and least expensive ways to improve performance.
 This is particularly true if your PC has less than 4GB of RAM.
 If your system already has 4GB of RAM, then you’ll benefit from an upgrade to 8GB if you keep many applications open at once, run your browser with a huge number of tabs, or work with extremely large images and video files.
-An upgrade to beyond 8GB will be valuable for anyone working with ultra-large video files, or doing 3D drafting or other demanding work.
+An upgrade to beyond 8GB will be valuable for anyone working with ultra-large video files or doing 3D drafting or other demanding work.

-If your PC uses an HDD and you can swap it, then one of the most significant speed boosts you can achieve is switching to an SSD.
+If your PC uses an HDD and you can swap it, then one of the most significant speed boosts you can achieve is by switching to an SSD.
 In terms of both reading and writing data, SSDs are significantly faster than HDDs.
 Some retail SSD kits come with hardware and software to make it easy to clone your existing operating system configuration from your HDD to the new SSD.
 This saves you the trouble of having to reinstall your operating system, applications, and files, and you can repurpose the HDD as a storage-only drive.

 While there’s no guarantee that you’ll be able to clean up and reconfigure an older system and make it run sufficiently enough for today’s applications, following the steps above can at least help you make sure you’re squeezing as much life out of your PC as possible.
 If none of these steps make a difference, then perhaps it’s time to make the switch to a new system.
-If so, you have a wealth of excellent options to choose from.